-We will spend a short time reviewing the Public Speaking Coursework.
+We will spend a short time reviewing the coursework.

 Each person to identify and talk briefly about:

-- What they know they will take from the day that they know they will use
+- What they will take from the day that they know they will use

 - What support or development they need over the coming months

-We would highly recommend that people do some kind of presentation or public speaking event as soon as possible to reinforce the work of the programme.
+We would highly recommend that people take part in some kind of presentation or public speaking event as soon as possible to reinforce the work of the programme.

-Participants are given a web link to their videos from the course
+You'll be given a web link to your recordings during the day.

 - Handouts used during the course